tkn-tub/ns3-gym/src/internet/doc/routing-overview.rst

 Unicast routing
 ***************

-There are presently eigth unicast routing protocols defined for IPv4 and three for
+The following unicast routing protocols are defined for IPv4 and IPv6:

-IPv6:
+* classes Ipv4ListRouting and Ipv6ListRouting (used to store a prioritized list of routing protocols)

-* class Ipv4StaticRouting (covering both unicast and multicast)
+* classes Ipv4StaticRouting and Ipv6StaticRouting (covering both unicast and multicast)
+* class Ipv4GlobalRouting (used to store routes computed by the global route manager, if that is used)
+* class Ipv4NixVectorRouting (a more efficient version of global routing that stores source routes in a packet header field)
+* class Rip - the IPv4 RIPv2 protocol (:rfc:`2453`)
+* class RipNg - the IPv6 RIPng protocol (:rfc:`2080`)
 * IPv4 Optimized Link State Routing (OLSR) (a MANET protocol defined in :rfc:`3626`)
 * IPv4 Ad Hoc On Demand Distance Vector (AODV) (a MANET protocol defined in :rfc:`3561`)
 * IPv4 Destination Sequenced Distance Vector (DSDV) (a MANET protocol)
 * IPv4 Dynamic Source Routing (DSR) (a MANET protocol)
-* class Ipv4ListRouting (used to store a prioritized list of routing protocols)
-* class Ipv4GlobalRouting (used to store routes computed by the global route manager, if that is used)
-* class Ipv4NixVectorRouting (a more efficient version of global routing that stores source routes in a packet header field)
-* class Rip - the IPv4 RIPv2 protocol (:rfc:`2453`)
-* class Ipv6ListRouting (used to store a prioritized list of routing protocols)
-* class Ipv6StaticRouting
-* class RipNg - the IPv6 RIPng protocol (:rfc:`2080`)

 In the future, this architecture should also allow someone to implement a Linux-like implementation with routing cache, or a Click modular router, but